joaotavora/sly/CONTRIBUTING.md

 load Slynk via `ASDF:LOAD-SYSTEM`.
 But this will load only Slynk and no contribs.

-Slynk contribs are also represented as ASDF systems, and `sly-load-contribs` will add the contrib's path to the ASDF load path.
-The `SLYNK:REQUIRE-MODULE` abstraction will call then `ASDF:LOAD-SYSTEM`.
+Slynk contribs are also represented as ASDF systems.
+Internally the function `sly-contrib--load-slynk-dependencies` will ask Slynk to put the contrib's path to the ASDF load path.
+The `SLYNK:REQUIRE-MODULE` abstraction will then call `ASDF:LOAD-SYSTEM`.

-This way, contrib's Lisp code is available on demand but not forced them on the user's Lisp run-time.
+In SLY, a contrib's associated Slynk modules is loaded on demand, not forced on the user's Lisp run-time.

 This also allows the developer to write completely independent third-party extensions to SLY, with both Emacs and Lisp parts.
 See the